energinet-open-incubator/innersource-collaboration/docs/introductory/FOSS-terms-guide/04a-FOSS-Terms-Intro-FOSS-licenses.md

 All of the below is **strictly not legal advice but *"FOSS license folklore"***, may not work under Danish law and should be closely discussed with specialized legal counsel to evaluate if they actually work in the desired way.

 ##### AGPL (network copyleft)
-You publish code, offer a SaaS product based on it and don't want others to also offer a SaaS product just adding minor changes: This was the design principle of the AGPL.
+You publish code, offer a Software as a Service (SaaS) product based on it and don't want others to also offer a SaaS product just adding minor changes: This was the design principle of the AGPL.
 It was killed by hyperscalers through hosting the unmodified FOSS products.
 This lead to radical source-available/non-OSI certified licenses such as the [ElasticSearch turned SSPL](https://opensource.org/sspl-not-open-source) case.
 Tread very carefully here.

 ##### GPL (strong copyleft)